 Bats are another common animal that you shouldn’t eat.
-Consuming bat can lead to many diseases if you don’t prepare the meat correctly.
+The consuming bat can lead to many diseases if you don’t prepare the meat correctly.
 You might not have the tools or resources required to make the bat safe for consumption in emergencies.

 These creatures can carry various diseases, passing them easily to humans who eat them.
 They can carry many zoonotic diseases, Ebola and Marburg viruses, and rabies.
 Getting an intense sickness like this is something you want to avoid while trying to survive.

-While many countries enjoy bats as a delicacy, this isn’t an animal that you should catch and eat on your own.
+While many countries enjoy bats as a delicacy, this isn’t an animal you should catch and eat.
 Bats carry more diseases than any other animal, making them extremely dangerous to eat if you aren’t experienced in preparing their meat for consumption.

 Plus, you can get bitten or scratched by a bat while trying to trap it.
 You can receive rabies or even Ebola from the bat if this happens.
-Both of these diseases are fatal without receiving treatments—which you probably won’t have access to if you’re surviving in the wilderness.
+Both of these diseases are fatal without receiving treatments—which you probably won’t have access to if you survive in the wilderness.

 Overall, many experienced preppers agree that you should stay away from bats.
 They carry many diseases and can easily infect you if they bite you.
 Plus, bats are very small and might not be worth eating for survival unless you can capture them in large numbers.

 Next, you won’t want to eat wild geese if you can help it.
 While they may have a lot of fat and protein on their body, geese can carry a variety of diseases and parasites.
 Plus, they hold many bacteria and even viruses, like avian influenza (the bird flu).
-If you don’t correctly prepare their meat, they can be extremely dangerous!
+They can be extremely dangerous if you don’t correctly prepare their meat!

 For example, wild geese carry toxoplasmosis, cryptosporidium, and giardia.
 These parasites can easily infect you and cause a lot of harm to your body.
 Many cause diarrhea too, which can cause death through dehydration.
 These parasites can even transfer to you through drinking water that geese swim in, so make sure you always sterilize anything you plan to drink.

-Toxoplasmosis, cryptosporidium, and giardia are especially dangerous to those who have compromised immune systems.
-If you’ve been surviving for a long time, your immune system might not be as strong as before, meaning these parasites can be deadly to you.
+Toxoplasmosis, cryptosporidium, and giardia are dangerous to those with compromised immune systems.
+If you’ve survived for a long time, your immune system might not be as strong as before, meaning these parasites can be deadly.

 It can be a bit risky to eat any waterfowl that you find.
-Wild ducks can also have many of the same problems mentioned above as geese.
-Consuming undercooked duck can be very dangerous, so you’ll want to make sure that you cook it well.
+Wild ducks can also have the same problems mentioned above as geese.
+Consuming undercooked duck can be very dangerous, so you’ll want to ensure that you cook it well.

 Eating raw duck can cause nausea, diarrhea, and fever.
 Plus, these birds can also carry parasites and diseases.
-If you only have access to waterfowl for protein, you’ll need to make sure that you cook them very well.
+If you only have access to waterfowl for protein, you’ll need to ensure that you cook them well.

-Overall, many people consider geese to be riskier to eat than other types of waterfowl.
-You’ll still want to understand and ensure that you’re aware of the dangers before consuming them.
+Many people consider geese to be riskier to eat than other types of waterfowl.
+You’ll still want to understand and ensure you’re aware of the dangers before consuming them.

 Like geese, cats can carry toxoplasmosis, which is fatal to those with a weakened immune system.
-Cats can also carry other parasites, which can lead to further complications.
-For instance, if you eat a cat with worms, you could also become infected with them.
+Cats can also have other parasites, which can lead to further complications.
+For instance, if you eat a cat with worms, you could also become infected.